 Recommendations from the Data Quality Working Group

 These documents (ESDS RFCs 033, 034 and 039) provide a set of recommendations regarding data quality for producers and distributors of Earth science data.
 The focus of these documents is on collecting and conveying data quality information to end users rather than providing a precise definition of data quality.
-The recommendations highlight issues regarding capturing, describing and conveying information about the quality of datasets held at the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).
+The recommendations highlight issues regarding capturing, describing and conveying information about the quality of datasets held at NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).

 Data Quality Working Group’s Comprehensive Recommendations for Data Producers and Distributors (ESDS-RFC-033) summarizes the approach and outcomes of the Data Quality Working Group (DQWG), one of NASA’s Earth Science Data System Working Groups (ESDSWG), during 2014-2018, following collecting and analyzing 16 use cases.
 The document describes the use cases analyzed, the data quality information management lifecycle, and primary focus areas for data quality.
 It provides a total of 93 recommendations, grouped into 7 categories, as well as proposed solutions and implementation strategies.

-Reuse Readiness Assessment of Data Quality Software Products (ESDS-RFC-039) provides information to the EOSDIS and the NASA Earth science research community about the reuse readiness of various data quality software products that were identified by the ESDSWG DQWG as helpful for managing data quality information.
+Reuse Readiness Assessment of Data Quality Software Products (ESDS-RFC-039) provides information to EOSDIS and NASA's Earth science research community about the reuse readiness of various data quality software products that were identified by the ESDSWG DQWG as helpful for managing data quality information.
 This document offers insight into some of the implementation issues that should be considered when planning to adopt software products, as well as a guide for software developers to produce reusable software.

 While these documents targeted NASA Earth science data, other organizations may also benefit from the methodology described here and the resulting recommendations for improvement.